mansouriHassan/optixengine/README.md

 All three intro examples implement the exact same rendering and runtime generated scene data and make use of a single device (ordinal 0) only.
 (If you have multiple NVIDIA devices installed you can switch between them, by using the CUDA_VISIBLE_DEVICES environment variable.)

-*rtigo3* is meant as a testbed for multi-GPU rendering ditribution and OpenGL interoperability.
+*optix_hair* is meant as a testbed for multi-GPU rendering ditribution and OpenGL interoperability.
 There are different multi-GPU strategies implemented (single GPU, dual GPU peer-to-peer, multi-GPU pinned memory, multi-GPU local distribution and compositing).
 Then there are three different OpenGL interop modes (none, pixel buffer object, direct texture mapping).